Odd Arne Westad: Work

 Westad is particularly known for his re-evaluation of the history of the Cold War.
 His interpretation emphasizes the role of the conflict on a global scale, and not just in Europe or North America.
 He also underlines the ideological origins of the Cold War and the long-term effects it had in Asia, Africa, and Latin America.
 The term 'global Cold War' is often associated with Westad's work, and has been taken up by many historians and social scientists.

 Westad is also known for his work on Chinese and East Asian history and contemporary international affairs.
 In his books, he stresses the links between China and the outside world, noting that China's opening to the outside is not a new phenomenon.
 He often speaks of contemporary China, more than most countries, as a hybrid society, consisting both of Chinese and foreign elements.
 He has been critical of current Chinese foreign policy, which he sees as too nationalistic, although he is in favor of other countries working with China rather than trying to contain it.

-Westad is the editor of the University of North Carolina Press's book series on the Cold War and founding editor of the journal Cold War History.
+Westad was the editor of the University of North Carolina Press's book series on the Cold War (2009-2024) and founding editor of the journal Cold War History.

 As well as his work at the London School of Economics, Westad has held Visiting Fellowships at Cambridge University and New York University.
 He has received major grants for research from the British Arts and Humanities Research Board, the John D. and Catherine T. MacArthur Foundation and the Leverhulme Trust.
 He also worked as the International Coordinator of the Russian Foreign Ministry's Advisory Group on Declassification and Archival Access.
 In 2011 he was nominated as one of two candidates for president of the American Historical Association.
-From 2013 to 2016 Westad also served as Distinguished Visiting Research Professor at the University of Hong Kong, and since 2016 he has been a guest professor in the History Department at Peking University.
+From 2013 to 2016 Westad also served as Distinguished Visiting research professor at the University of Hong Kong, and since 2016 he has been a guest professor in the History Department at Peking University.

 Westad has published fifteen books on international history and contemporary international affairs, including a new version of the Penguin History of the World (2013).
 He co-edited the three-volume Cambridge History of the Cold War (2010) with Melvyn Leffler.
 His Restless Empire: China and the World since 1750 (2012) surveys the last 250 years of China's relations with the world, and The Cold War: A World History (2017) provides an overview of the conflict and its long-term significance.
 The Times Literary Supplement, making it one of its books of the year, called it "a book of resounding importance for appraising our global future as well as understanding our past."